 Behind the well-stocked glass counter, five to seven employees assemble banh mi non-stop for the hordes of people that flock to this once small stand operation.
 Phuong is one of the hardest to miss banh mi businesses in Hoi An, mainly due to the queue that spills out onto the street for the majority of the day – definitely one of the best.

-Hidden Hint: Banh Mi Phuong was made famous after appearing in Anthony Bourdain’s – No Reservations and is the reason why they now mainly operate out of their new location.
+Hidden Hint: Banh Mi Phuong was made famous after appearing in Anthony Bourdain’s – No Reservations, the reason why they now mainly operate out of their new location.
 If you’re up for a small adventure, head to the east side of the Central Market and locate the original stand.
-It’s a small stand with no queues that is open in the morning and evenings; however, hours do fluctuate slightly.
+It’s a small stand with no queues that is open in the morning and evenings.

 Phi Banh Mi